How to fill nasolabial folds and avoid arterial injection of filler

 Did you know that your smile is one of the loveliest parts of your face?
 The more time you spend smiling and laughing, the better life is.
 But a combination of the natural ageing process and your years of laughing and smiling can create nasolabial folds.
 Also known as ‘smile lines’ or ‘laughter lines’, nasolabial folds start at the bottom of your nose and extend to the outer corners of your mouth.
 These indented lines become more prominent when people smile and can deepen with age.
 When our patients look in the mirror and see visible nasolabial folds, they often regard them as a sign that they’re ageing.
 Understandably, they book a consultation with a Cosmetic Doctor or Cosmetic Nurse with the aim of ‘getting rid of them’ by using dermal filler treatment.

-Since 2005 Dr Gavin Chan (MBBS, Cosmetic Physician, Liposuctionist) and his team of Cosmetic Doctors and Cosmetic Nurses have been treating patients who have concerns about their nasolabial folds.
+Since 2005 Dr Gavin Chan (MBBS, Cosmetic Doctor, Liposuctionist) and his team of Cosmetic Doctors and Cosmetic Nurses have been treating patients who have concerns about their nasolabial folds.
 Treating nasolabial folds with dermal filler has significant risks that many people aren’t aware about.
 Dr Gavin Chan and his highly trained and experienced team, unlike many clinics, aren’t keen on using dermal fillers to treat nasolabial folds anymore.
-Dr Gavin Chan’s extensive training, experience and aesthetic eye for detail, have resulted in the safest way to treat nasolabial folds with dermal filler.
+Dr Gavin Chan’s extensive training, experience and aesthetic eye for detail, have resulted in a way to treat nasolabial folds with dermal filler.

 What causes nasolabial folds and why are they such an issue for people?